 This content is licensed under Creative Commons Attribution/Share-Alike License 3.0 (Unported).
 That means you may freely redistribute or modify this content under the same license conditions and must attribute the original author by placing a hyperlink from your site to this work https://planetcalc.com/179/.
 Also, please do not modify any references to the original work (if any) contained in this content.

 Geometric progression is a sequence of numbers where each term after the first is found by multiplying the previous one by a fixed non-zero number called the common ratio.

 If the common ratio module is greater than 1, progression shows the exponential growth of terms towards infinity; if it is less than 1, but not zero, progression shows exponential decay of terms towards zero.

 N-th term of the progression is found as

 where q is not equal to 1

 For q =1

 The number of terms in infinite geometric progression will approach to infinity .
-Sum of infinite geometric progression can only be defined if common ratio is at the range from -1 to 1 inclusive.
+The sum of infinite geometric progression can only be defined if the common ratio ranges from -1 to 1 inclusive.